 Fight Stories v03n04 (1930-09.Fiction House)(Darwination vs McCoy).cbr

-Get the scan here.
+Get the full high resolution scan here.

 A quick post today of a new scan that fits into my last theme of sports pulps, another scan of Fight Stories, this time an early issue featuring a cover from Earle Bergey and most notably one of Robert E. Howard's Sailor Steve Costigan stories.
 Howard is well-known for being the creator of Conan, but he wrote all manner of pulp stories in many genres and in a variety of pulp titles.